marcelluschandra/MEST/README.md

 Hello!
+My name is Marcell.
 Before using this program, there are a few things you should know.

 This program was developed to perform coral-reef recognition and coverage-area calculation using the DeepLabV3+ model with a ResNet-101 backbone.
 It also utilizes orthomosaic images to reconstruct the structure and area of the coral reef.